evgenyneu/evgenii.com/app/blog/_posts/2015-03-29-testing-ui-in-android-studio.md

 In this tutorial we will learn how to:

 * Setup tests in Android Studio.
-* Write tests for basic UI interations in activity.
+* Write tests for basic UI interactions in activity.
 * Use test-driven development (TDD in short) approach for writing an Android app.

 ### TDD?